tempelaar-team/qc_lab/docs/index.rst

 growing library of quantum-classical dynamics tools.

-**QC Lab** is developed by the Tempelaar Group in the Chemistry Department of Northwestern University in Evanston, Illinois, USA.
+**QC Lab** is developed and maintained by the Tempelaar Group in the Chemistry Department of Northwestern University in Evanston, Illinois, USA.

 Capabilities
 ------------